-Giovanni Ceccarelli was born in Fabriano, Italy and he lives in Paris.
+Giovanni Ceccarelli was born in Fabriano, Italy.

 He started playing piano at seven years-old, then at thirteen he turned on to jazz.
 He received the basics of piano by studying with Anna Trontino and Nedda Spotti.
 Giovanni taught himself how to improvise, later on he specialized by studying jazz with pianists Eddie Wied, Rita Marcotulli, Mike Melillo, Franco D’Andrea, Stefano Battaglia and Enrico Pieranunzi, with arrangers Bruno Tommaso and Giancarlo Gazzani, with musicologist Marcello Piras, with masters Dave Liebman and Jack Walrath.
 In the early 2000’s he studied classical piano with Emiliio Procaccini and North Indian music theory and tablas with Aki Montoya.
 In 2022 he obtained the French national diploma as piano jazz professor.